 Hildebrand [Hildebrandt, Hillebrand] 13 Derived fr.
 Old German element.
 "Battle sword."
-The variant forms Hildebrand, Hildebrandt and Hillebrand are intermittently used masculine names.
-Hildebrand (Top 4%), Hildebrandt (7%) and Hillebrand (23%) appear regularly as surnames in the US Census.
+The variations Hildebrand, Hildebrandt and Hillebrand are sparsely used as masculine names.
+Hildebrand (Top 4%), Hildebrandt (7%) and Hillebrand (23%) occur commonly as last names according to the US Census.

 Hill 14 Stems fr.
 Old English word.
 Place name referring to an ancestor who lived in or near a hill.
 Hill is scarcely used as a masculine name, and it occurs regularly (Top 1%) as a surname according to the US Census.
 See also Will.